Challenges and strategies in verification of FastRICH ASIC for the LHCb RICH detector: Verification of readout performance

 \section{Verification of readout performance}

-Two additional type of scans were executed to study readout efficiency and readout latency \emph{vs} data occupancy.
+Two additional types of scans were executed to study readout efficiency and readout latency \emph{vs} data occupancy.
 These two scans allow verifying that the readout behaves consistently and predictably at different data occupancies.
-For both scans the test was repeated in different scenarios (number of output lanes enabled, data rate, etc.).
-The data from these scans were used to identify scenarios were the ASIC behavior was well within the specifications but it could be improved, providing important feedback to the designers.
+For both scans, the test was repeated in different scenarios (number of output lanes enabled, data rate, etc.).
+The data from these scans were used to identify scenarios where the ASIC behavior was well within the specifications but could be improved, providing important feedback to the designers.

 Another important study executed was the validation of the TDC dead time.
 The digital TDC, should not limit the performance of the sensor or the analog front-end.
-In this scan two hits are injected in each BX at increasing distance in time $\delta_t$.
+In this scan, two hits are injected in each BX at increasing distance in time $\delta_t$.
 The percentage of secondary hits is recorded vs $\delta_t$.
-An example, extracted from the gate-level simulation at typical corner is shown in figure~\ref{fig:tdc}.
+An example, extracted from the gate-level simulation at typical corner is shown in Figure~\ref{fig:tdc}.